 Solution: Depending on how your office is designed, the easier solution would be to move your existing desk to create additional standing space.
 If you are in a small office with limited space, products like the Ergotron Workfit T utilize a better vertical adjustment motion.

 While the Varidesk Pro Plus series has been one of the best options to provide an easy switch to standing, recently many alternatives have surfaced.
 Varidesk has done a great job offering a product that ships fully assembled and easily adjusts from sitting to standing.
 Unfortunately, they have failed to recognize problems that have existed within their Pro Plus Series and others have capitalized on this.
-Awkward raising motions, limited working space and a short warranty are all things that could easily be improved.
+Awkward raising motions and limited working space are things that could easily be improved.
 The Varidesk Pro Plus will continue to be a very popular product, but for those looking for a better alternative, other options finally exist and some even cost less than Varidesk.